-The document is opened in either the online or desktop application for Word, Excel or PowerPoint as relevant for the type of document and how you selected to edit it.
+The document is opened in either the online or desktop application for Word, Excel or PowerPoint as relevant to the type of document and how you selected to edit it.

 The document is added to your My Edits list.

-It is marked as being edited by you and no other user can edit it.
+It is marked as being edited by you; no other user can edit it.

 - The FYI document Reference number is added to the document name displayed at the top of the screen.
 Refer to Unique Document Reference Number.

 If you selected Edit via Browser, the document opens in the online application as relevant for the type of document so you can edit and save it.